Italy, Mr Bond? 24 hours in Matera

 Make mine a martini, shaken not stirred while we tell you our insider tips on how to best experience the coolest city you've probably never heard of.

 Where Her Majesty’s favourite spy goes, your Muddy cultural spy has already been!
 The much delayed and anticipated new Bond film No Time to Die is finally released on 30 Sept and the trailers are full of jaw-dropping Aston Martin chases around Matera, a little-visited but stunning city in Italy’s southern Basilicata region.

 I took the kids there during summer hols pre-Covid and I’m telling you about it now so you can book before the hoards descend in 2022.

 Its incarnation as a Hollywood film set is a recent one – until the 1950s Matera was known as ‘Italy’s shame’, a devastatingly poor city with no running water or electricity, with the inhabitants still living in caves.

 The government built new housing and shipped them away from the old Matera.
-Since then its been given UNESCO designation (justifiably so – the city is one of the oldest continuously inhabited settlements in history dating back to the Palaeolithic period), investment has come into the city, the Sassi (meaning ‘stone’) district has been gentrified, and this year it’s 2019 European City of Culture.
+Since then its been given UNESCO designation (justifiably so – the city is one of the oldest continuously inhabited settlements in history dating back to the Palaeolithic period), investment has come into the city, the Sassi (meaning ‘stone’) district has been gentrified and in 2019 it was crowned European City of Culture.

 But if you’re expecting large green spaces here think again – this is the venue used by Mel Gibson to replicate Jerusalem when he filmed The Passion of the Christ so it has an untouched, almost biblical air.
 You can pretty much walk around the perimeter of the city, from which you look across at hundreds of cave dwellings.
 It’s extraordinary.